why STAG Industrial Inc. [STAG] is a Good Choice for Investors After New Price Target of $29.91

+STAG Industrial Inc. [NYSE: STAG] gained 1.07% or 0.29 points to close at $27.33 with a heavy trading volume of 1025102 shares.
+It opened the trading session at $27.37, the shares rose to $27.75 and dropped to $27.13, the range by which the price of stock traded the whole day.
+The daily chart for STAG points out that the company has recorded -11.81% loss over the past six months.
+However, it is still -55.82% lower than its most recent low trading price.

-Compared to the average trading volume of 1.61M shares, STAG reached a trading volume of 1718110 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 1.59M shares, STAG reached to a volume of 1025102 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for STAG shares is $29.91 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on STAG stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.